Did you know?

-Iconic South African foods have their origins in the indigenous, colonial, and immigrant societies that, over many centuries, have made the South Africa their home.
-Some, like biltong, rusks, bobotie and curry have a historical connection.
+South African foods have their origins in the indigenous, colonial, and immigrant societies that, over many centuries, have made this part of the world their home.

-Biltong, a dried, salted meat snack, and rusks, can be traced to the Afrikaans-speaking pioneers who trekked away from the Cape during the 1830s and 1840s and who needed food that was durable and portable.
+Biltong, a kind of beef jerky, and beskuit, dried biscuits or rusks, can be traced to the Afrikaans-speaking pioneers who trekked away from the Cape during the 1830s and 1840s and who needed food that was durable and portable.

-Malay cooks, who arrived in the Cape colony from the mid-17th century onwards, created what is arguably one of South Africa’s national dishes: bobotie.
-Curry came to South African shores in the 1860s with the arrival of indentured Indian labourers in KwaZulu-Natal.
+Malay cooks, who arrived in the Cape colony as slaves from the mid-17th century onwards, created what is arguably one of South Africa’s most popular meat dishes in the form of bobotie (a spiced mince dish topped with an egg custard and baked).